dewi-alliance/grants/README.md

 We strongly encourage new ideas and perspectives that provide evidence or affirmation of demand for the product or service in question.

 Absent your own project concept, here are some community inspired themes.
-Submit via the general application or email **grants@dewi.org**
+Submit via the general application or email **grants@dewi.org** with questions.

 | Project                                             | Notes
 |-----------------------------------------------------|----------------------------------------------
 | HNT <> ETH trust minimized bridge                   | Convert HNT into an ERC20 token for use within the DeFi ecosystem
 | Ongoing improvements for DeWi ETL                   | More dashboards and data analysis tools.
 Examples: how much data flowing through the network, how frequently, how many hotspots have transmitted data, geographic distribution of data transmission, transaction activity in DC and HNT burnt.
+| Rosetta Implementation                              | Add support for Helium to Rosetta.
+This will speed up integrations with exchanges and wallets.
+[Learn More](https://www.rosetta-api.org/).
+[Coinbase Implementation docs](https://github.com/coinbase/rosetta-specifications).
 | HNT browser wallet                                  | A user-friendly wallet for macOS and Windows.
 Priority for a Chrome browser extension.
 Also looking to add support to Ledger hardware wallet.
 | HNT mobile wallet.                                  | HNT wallet for iOS and Android
 | Manufacturer dashboard                              | Show units sold, online/deployed, HNT burnt
 | Documentation translation                           | Make docs.helium.com available in other languages (Mandarin, Spanish, Japanese, Korean)
 | Security and/privacy overview                       | Create educational content to help hosts understand how a hotspot will interact with their home network.
 [Example](https://m.media-amazon.com/images/G/01/sidewalk/final_privacy_security_whitepaper.pdf)
-| Anti-gaming research                                | In-depth analysis of hotspots and challenge behavior for anomoly detection; build trust scores; more sophisticated data crowdsourcing than current spreadsheet; documentation of current cheating techniques; alerts when suspicious networks pop up
+| Anti-gaming research                                | In-depth analysis of hotspots and challenge behavior for anomoly detection; build trust scores; more sophisticated data crowdsourcing than current spreadsheet; documentation of current cheating techniques; alerts when suspicious networks pop up.
+| Support Mapping Improvements                        | Source additional mapping devices, create custom firmware and supporting documentation for easier deployment.

 ## Bounties
 Want to contribute immediately?
 The following projects are looking for owners.